 - As developers, we aim to provide the best user experience possible in our applications.
 Often, our users may be offline or lose connectivity temporarily.
 With this in mind, we can provide a seamless experience for them by storing data locally on their devices.
 My name is Annyce Davis and I specialize in Android application development.
 For over a decade, I've been working in the software industry and I've come to love the power we have to transform lives through technology.

-First, we're going to look at using stock SQLite.
+First, we're gonna look at using stock SQLite.
 This is the database that ships with Android out of the box.
-Next, we're going to explore cupboard, a SQLite abstraction layer.
-This is an open-source project dedicated to reducing the complexity of your SQLite interactions.
-And finally, we'll look at Realm, an object database solution.
-This library was designed from the ground up with mobile devices in mind.
+Next, we're gonna explore Room, a SQLite abstraction layer.
+This is a project laid by Google dedicated to reducing the complexity of your SQLite interactions.
+And, finally, Realm, an object database solution.
+This library was designed from the ground-up with mobile devices in mind.

 I'm excited to share my experience with you and help you get started with persisting your data on Android.